ESAOpenSR/SRGAN/README.md

 ```

 ## Contribution and Issues
-If you wish to contribute (such as new models, data or functionalities), please review the contribution guidelines and open a PR here on GitHub.
-If you're having problems or need support, please open an Issue here on GitHub.
+If you wish to contribute (such as new models, data or functionalities), please review the contribution guidelines and open a PR here on Github.
+If you're having problems or need support, please open an Issue here on Github.

 ---